syne-tune/syne-tune/docs/source/tutorials/experimentation/exp_plotting.rst

   You do not have to re-run baselines, but can easily combine older results with more recent ones.
 This is explained
   `here <../visualization/comparisons.html#combining-sesults-from-multiple-studies>`__.
-* When running many experiments, some will fail.
+* When running many experiments, some may fail.
 Syne Tune supports you in not having to re-run everything from scratch.
 As already noted above, when creating aggregate plots, it is important not to use incomplete results stored for failed experiments.
 The cleanest way to do so is to remove these